Premature infant in an incubator, representing the risks of cow milk-based formula and Necrotizing Enterocolitis (NEC).

 The mortality rate for infants with NEC also varies depending on the severity of the condition, but it is estimated to be between 10-30%.
 Infants who survive NEC may have an increased risk of developmental delays and other health problems later in life.

 While the use of formula-containing bovine ingredients has been associated with NEC in some cases, it is important to note that not all cases are caused by formula and that the condition can have multiple causes.
-In general, legal remedies for NEC in infants against formula companies with bovine ingredients depends on the specific circumstances of each case.
+In general, legal remedies for NEC in infants against formula companies with bovine ingredients depend on the specific circumstances of each case.
 If it can be proven that the formula was defective, contaminated or otherwise caused harm to the infant, there may be legal options available to seek compensation for your damages.
-In Kansas and Missouri, if you believe your child has suffered harm because of bad formula, you may have a product liability lawsuit against the formula company or manufacturer for producing toxic baby formulas.
+In Kansas and Missouri, if you believe your child has suffered harm because of a bad formula, you may have a product liability lawsuit against the formula company or manufacturer for producing toxic baby formulas.
 There have been many lawsuits filed by parents of premature infants suffering from NEC arguing that the parent companies, Abbott Laboratories and Mead Johnson, knew or should have known about the potential risks associated with their products, specifically the component of cow’s milk, bovine spongiform encephalopathy, known to cause NEC, sepsis, failure to thrive and other dangers to premature infants.
 Advocates for bad formula victims also argue that these formulas were marketed as a safe and beneficial form of nutrition and sustenance for premature babies, despite overwhelming evidence of the links to NEC.
 Further, advocates complain that these companies failed to learn more about the potential dangers of their products and negligently failed to warn the public, despite warnings from influential medical experts.

 What Damages Can Be Awarded in Toxic Baby Formula Lawsuits?